influxdata/k8s-kapacitor-autoscale/README.md

     $ export KAPACITOR_URL=$(minikube service kapacitor --url)
     $ echo $KAPACITOR_URL

-At this point you either need to have the `kapacitor` client installed locally or docker to run the client.
+At this point you either need to have the `kapacitor` client installed locally or via docker to run the client.
-The client can be downloader from [here](https://www.influxdata.com/downloads/#kapacitor).
+The client can be downloaded from [here](https://www.influxdata.com/downloads/#kapacitor).

 If you do not want to use the client locally then start a docker container.